cilium/cilium/Documentation/contributing/release/feature.rst

         pkg/policy/api/ @cilium/api
         pkg/proxy/accesslog @cilium/api

 #.
+Create a new project named "X.Y.Z" to automatically track the backports
+   for that particular release. `Direct Link: <https://github.com/cilium/cilium/projects/new>`_

+#.
+Copy the ``.github/cilium-actions.yml`` from the previous release ``vX.Y-1``
+   change the contents to be relevant for the release ``vX.Y`` and set the ``project:`` to be the generated link created by the previous step.
+The link should be something like: ``https://github.com/cilium/cilium/projects/NNN``

+#.
 Commit changes, open a pull request against the new ``v1.2`` branch, and get
    the pull request merged